Super Bowl I 1966: Green Bay Packers

 Super Bowl XLII 2007: New York Giants

-Eli Manning, QB As part of a group that included ownership, coach Tom Coughlin, receiver Amani Toomer and offensive lineman Shaun O'Hara, Super Bowl XLII MVP Manning helped design the ring.
+Eli Manning, QB As part of a group, which included ownership, coach Tom Coughlin, receiver Amani Toomer and offensive lineman Shaun O'Hara, Super Bowl XLII MVP Eli Manning helped design the ring.
 Manning remembers they were all set with a classic design, something that wasn't too big and could be worn around.
 But then defensive end Michael Strahan showed up to give his opinion.
 "All I care about is I want a 10-table ring!"
 Strahan said.
 Nobody knew what that meant.
-Strahan explained that when he went into a restaurant, he wanted the ring to be seen from 10 tables away.
-"We kind of threw out everything we'd done and started over," Manning said.
-Strahan's final version, a 1.72-carat ring, was all about size and was significantly bigger than what they originally agreed upon.
+Strahan explained when he went into a restaurant, he wanted the ring to be seen from 10 tables away.
+"We kind of threw out everything we'd done and started over."
+Manning said.
+Strahan's final version, a 1.72 carat ring, was all about size and was significantly bigger than what they originally agreed upon.

 Super Bowl XLIII 2008: Pittsburgh Steelers